Punched card: Manufacturing

 IBM's Fred M. Carroll developed a series of rotary presses that were used to produce punched cards, including a 1921 model that operated at 460 cards per minute (cpm).
 In 1936 he introduced a completely different press that operated at 850 cpm.
 Carroll's high-speed press, containing a printing cylinder, revolutionized the company's manufacturing of punched cards.
 It is estimated that between 1930 and 1950, the Carroll press accounted for as much as 25 percent of the company's profits.

 Discarded printing plates from these card presses, each printing plate the size of an IBM card and formed into a cylinder, often found use as desk pen/pencil holders, and even today are collectible IBM artifacts (every card layout had its own printing plate).

 In the mid-1930s a box of 1,000 cards cost $1.05.

 Cultural impact

 A $75 U.S. Savings Bond, Series EE issued as a punched card.
 Eight of the holes record the bond serial number.

 Cartons of punched cards stored in a United States National Archives Records Service facility in 1959.
 Each carton could hold 2,000 cards.

+Punched card used as ticket for Computer Dance.

 While punched cards have not been widely used for generations, the impact was so great for most of the 20th century that they still appear from time to time in popular culture.
 For example: